bzawisza/Inverted-Index-Search-Engine/README.md

 -- This file
 - sampleRun.output.txt
 -- sample output from stdout.
-- graphwiz.gv
+- graphviz.gv
--- graphwiz generation for viewing the trie
+-- graphviz generation for viewing the trie
-- graphwiz.pdf
+- graphviz.pdf
 -- trie in pdf format for viewing
 - sampleRun.png
 -- cropping of the trie for viewing